sachinkumar1609/SQL-Query-Series/README.md

 # SQL-Solutions
- This repository contain all the solutions of DataLemur SQL challenges With Code Snippets.
+ This repository contain all the solutions of SQL challenges With Code Snippets.

 1. ![1671643805067](https://user-images.githubusercontent.com/103982094/211244158-c8a83e05-a83b-43e8-b94e-e7c1757fc838.png)